-Jack jumped in for the first time, “Now he has me and we’ll never be apart.”
+Jack jumps in for the first time, “Now he has me.
+We’ll never be apart.”

-The girls clapped, and Jack kissed me for an extended time.
+The girls clap.
+Jack kisses me for an extended time.

-They all squealed.
-Phillip came over and pulled up our shirts to reveal the briefs we had on that day.
-The girls with credit cards went dashing to purchase that style for their boyfriends, some of the boyfriends were dragged along, and once the purchase had been paid for, sent to the boy’s bathroom to change.
-When the boys didn’t return, Jack and I were sent in to rescue them from each other.
-There was a group of five of them posing for each other in the mirror.
+They all squeal.
+Phillip comes over and pulls up our shirts to reveal the briefs we had on that day.
+The girls with credit cards go dashing to purchase that style for their boyfriends, some of the boyfriends are dragged along and sent to the boy’s bathroom to change, once the briefs are paid for.
+When the boys don’t return, Jack and I are sent in to rescue them from each other.
+There’s a group of five of them posing for each other in the mirror.

-“Better get out there before I tell your girlfriends you were making out.”
+“Better get out there before I tell your girlfriends you’re making out.”

-The cop laughed, then asked about Teen Jesus.
+The cop laughs, then asks about Teen Jesus.

 “We went to youth group again and tried to explain that with Jesus in your heart you are more willing to let other people in as well.
 Since they normally get worked up, seeing a vision wasn’t irrational.
-I was not trying to encourage them.”
+I’m not trying to encourage them.”

-“Well,” the cop observed, “I’m more interested in whether Teen Jesus likes to fight.”
-He winked at me.
+“Well,” the cop observes, “I’m more interested in whether Teen Jesus likes to fight.”
+He winks at me.

 “Well, I believe Teen Jesus did get in a fight with one of our band members, but he lost that one.”

 “How’d he handled that?”